privacyguides/privacyguides.org/docs/encryption.en.md

         - [:fontawesome-brands-android: Android](https://cryptomator.org/android)
         - [:fontawesome-brands-app-store-ios: App Store](https://apps.apple.com/us/app/cryptomator-2/id1560822163)

-Cryptomator utilizes AES-256 encryption to encrypt both files and filenames.
+Cryptomator uses AES-256 encryption to encrypt both files and filenames.
 Cryptomator cannot encrypt metadata such as access, modification, and creation timestamps, nor the number and size of files and folders.

 Some Cryptomator cryptographic libraries have been [audited](https://community.cryptomator.org/t/has-there-been-a-security-review-audit-of-cryptomator/44) by Cure53.
 The scope of the audited libraries includes: [cryptolib](https://github.com/cryptomator/cryptolib), [cryptofs](https://github.com/cryptomator/cryptofs), [siv-mode](https://github.com/cryptomator/siv-mode) and [cryptomator-objc-cryptor](https://github.com/cryptomator/cryptomator-objc-cryptor).
 The audit did not extend to [cryptolib-swift](https://github.com/cryptomator/cryptolib-swift), which is a library used by Cryptomator for iOS.